 - Chill the brownies after they come out of the oven.
 You’ll want the top to get a chance to set before pouring on the ganache.

-- Also, let the ganache cool about 10 minutes before topping the brownies.
+- Also, let the ganache cool about 10 minutes before coating the brownies.
 The ganache will thicken slightly, but still be pourable.
 Check out my tips for Tricks for Cutting Perfect Bars and Squares.
 It applies to brownies, too!

 For the crust: